Boosting the Local Invariance for Better Adversarial Transferability: Experiments

 \subsection{Evaluation on Ensemble Attack}

-Liu~\etal~\cite{liu2017delving} have shown that attacking multiple models simultaneously can improve the transferability of the generated adversarial examples.
 To further validate the efficacy of our method, we adopt the ensemble attack as in MI-FGSM~\cite{dong2018mifgsm}, by fusing the logit outputs of diverse models.
-The adversarial examples are generated on four normally trained models, namely ResNet-50, Inc-v3, MobileNet-v3 and DenseNet-121 using six baselines w/wo LI-Boost.
-All ensemble models are assigned equal weights, and the transferability is tested on the other victim models.
+The adversarial examples are generated on RN-50, Inc-v3, MN-v3, and DN-121 using eight baselines w/wo LI-Boost, and all ensemble models are assigned equal weights.
 As shown in Tab.~\ref{tab:ensemble-attack}, empirical results reveal that baseline methods consistently achieve enhanced adversarial transferability when integrated with LI-Boost.
 The augmented methods not only exhibit improved attack success rates in white-box scenarios but also demonstrate remarkable performance gains in black-box settings.
-Notably, when attacking the ViT model, the LI-Boost-\textit{Admix} variant achieves a substantial $13.6\%$ over the standalone \textit{Admix} method ($83.1\%$ \vs $69.5\%$).
-Furthermore, comprehensive evaluations across five representative defense mechanisms highlight the robustness of our approach.
-For instance, LI-Boost-SIA exhibits a significant improvement of $11.9\%$ in the attack success rate compared to the baseline SIA method on defense mechanisms.
-These findings further highlight the effectiveness of LI-Boost in enhancing adversarial \mbox{transferability} across diverse model architectures and defense mechanisms.
+Furthermore, comprehensive evaluations across nine representative defense mechanisms highlight the effectiveness of our approach.
+Such consistent improvements across various baselines demonstrate that LI-Boost can further unlock the potential of ensemble attacks, ensuring higher transferability performance against various black-box models and attack scenarios.